Notes

 he/his

-Jeff Terrell holds an B.Ed. in Music from Samford University, an M.Div. from New Orleans Seminary, and an M.S. and Ph.D. from the University of Southern Mississippi.
-During the day, he is a psychologist working VA in Tuscaloosa.
+Jeff Terrell holds a B.Ed. in Music from Samford University, an M.Div. from New Orleans Seminary, and an M.S. and Ph.D. from the University of Southern Mississippi.
+During the day, he is a psychologist working at the VA in Tuscaloosa.
 He has played “Matt Huckabee” in the Fantasticks and “Paul Berthalet” in Carnival at North Cobb High School.
 More recently, he played “Adam Pontipee” in Seven Brides for Seven Brothers at the Cullman Community Theater.
 Jeff is grateful to his wife of 40 years, DeAnne, for her love and support.

 Meet the Team